Dragospy/AmazonProductChecker/README.md

 Once you type that in, you will then get asked how you would like your items to be sorted.

 ## Compare
-working on this still...
+Allows you to compare the specs of two products.

+First, you select a product from the list of the previously searched products.
+Then you select a 2nd product to compare against the 1st one (cannot be the same product).

+This will then list all of the technical details of the 1st product, and also the comparable details of the 2nd product.

-*Refers to the fact that its still in the works...
+**Refers to the fact that its still in the works...*